- Date: Saturday, April 18, 2020

 Information for schools

-Information about the event, including registration, test locations and exam scores is sent by email to the contacts for each school.
+Information about the event, including registration, test locations and exam scores are sent by email to the contacts for each school.
 Email communication begins during Fall of the previous year and extends until the event itself in Spring of the event year.
 School contacts are responsible for relaying information to Math Fest participants and their parents.

 Information for parents